Accessibility on board

 Do you have any questions?
 Call the Metro on phone no. 952 58 000.

-The newest trams (SL95) have low floors to facilitate easy boarding.
+These trams (SL95) have low floors to facilitate easy boarding.
 Use the wheelchair/pram button to notify the driver.
-Ordinarily there is space for one wheelchair or two prams at each middle door.
+Ordinarily, there is space for one wheelchair or two prams at each middle door.

 Unfortunately, it is not possible to board the older trams (SL79) with a wheelchair, as they have steps.
 If you are travelling with a pram, we recommend using the left side of the tram's two middle doors.
 This is wider and doesn't have a post blocking the way.